pmuthuvel1/OilandGasAnalytics/README.md

 ## Problem Statement

 **Use Case ID:** 4
-**Problem:** Oil and Gas Seismic Data and Well Information Analyser for drilling.
+**Problem:** Oil & Gas Seismic Data and Well Information Analyser for drilling.

-Subsurface teams routinely need to fuse seismic amplitude/horizon evidence with well-log petrophysics, layer in reservoir-quality and risk reasoning, and finally produce a defensible **drill / marginal / do-not-drill** call.
+Subsurface teams routinely need to fuse seismic amplitude / horizon evidence with well-log petrophysics, layer in reservoir-quality and risk reasoning, and finally produce a defensible **DRILL / MARGINAL / DO_NOT_DRILL** call.
 Today that workflow is fragmented across specialists, spreadsheets, and ad-hoc scripts, with no auditable record of *which* evidence drove *which* recommendation, and no consistent quality gate before a report is published.

-This project tackles that gap with a collaborative agent system: tools-first domain reasoning, an independent evaluator that can **block** a low-quality report, and per-run JSONL traces so every recommendation is reproducible.
+This project closes that gap with a collaborative agent system: tools-first domain reasoning, an independent evaluator that can **block** a low-quality report, and per-run JSONL traces so every recommendation is reproducible.